 Corgidors are a small to medium breed with moderately high caloric needs.
 Feed your dog a high-quality kibble with plenty of protein and healthy fats.
 If you prefer to make homemade dog food, make sure to include cooked meats and green vegetables.
 Because they have small mouths, they need their food cut up into bite-sized pieces.

 In our opinion at A-Z Animals, the best dog food for Corgidors is Victor Super Premium Dog Food – Performance Dry Dog Food.

 We prefer this protein-rich beef diet, because it’s satisfying with fiber from wholesome grains to keep your dog full and reduce its risk of obesity.
 It includes supplemental glucosamine to help prevent joint dysplasia, with amino acids and probiotics for a resilient immune system.

-Here’s where to purchase Victor Super Premium Performance Dog Food on amazon.
+Here’s where to purchase Victor Super Premium Performance Dog Food on Chewy and Amazon.